 Here are some suggestions for celebrating National Payroll Week at your organization.

 The first step to acknowledging or celebrating any event is to spread the word.
 Inform your employees about National Payroll Week and educate them on what it’s about.
 Get your workforce excited for upcoming events and share related links to encourage them to learn more.
 The more you share the message, the more people are likely to be involved and participate.

 Whether you go all out with posters and balloons or show recognition through small gestures, these actions can make your payroll team feel appreciated.
 Here are a few examples from past Ceridian NPW celebrations to help plan your own:

-A good point from CFODaily is to consider a mix of department-wide and individual recognition: “Thinking about how each person enhances your department and what he or she would appreciate as far as recognition can make the praise go a long way.”
+Leaders can support both department-wide and individual recognition.
+Think about how each person enhances your department and what he or she would appreciate as far as recognition can make the praise go a long way.

-Another suggestion, from CFO Daily News, is to focus on financial fitness.
+Organizations can also support employee financial wellness.
 Show the value of payroll by sharing tools with employees that help them maximize their paychecks.
 Organizations can provide on-demand pay solutions in which employees will be able to gain access to their funds after they have finished their shift.
 Helping employees become more tech-savvy with their pay such as being able to access their earnings statements, see pay stubs online, etc. will help get them more involved and allow them to raise questions or concerns earlier.